EmdadHaque/my_resume/projects/rdp_to_azure_vm_with_entra_id.md

 **Research**:

-To secure the Remote Desktop Connection we will require a **Point-to-Site VPN connection**.
-Other secure connections are possible too such as Express routes or site-to-site VPNs.
+It is possible to RDP to an Azure Windows VM if it has a public IP and allows inbound RDP connections from the internet at the OS level as well as the Network Security Group (NSG).
+However, opening RDP connections to the internet is not a security best practice.
+This method can be further locked down by allowing incoming RDP connections from certain IP addresses and using a non-standard RDP port instead of TCP port 3389.

+For more security, we will use a **Point-to-Site VPN connection** for the Remote Desktop Connection.
+Other secure connections are possible too such as using Express routes or site-to-site VPNs.
 We will also use **Multi-Factor Authentication** as an added measure of security.

 This solution could be replaced by _Azure Virtual Desktops_ which would be a more robust solution, however there are times in the real world when we need a quick solution with existing resources.